jpsandovaln/AT14-SERVICES/EXTRACTOR_SERVICE/readme.md

 `npm start`

 If you have an error maybe you to create the **build** folder in the level of src, routes, etc...

 If you are inside EXTRACTOR_SERVICE:

     `mkdir build`

 The above command create the .js files of the project and run the application in port 3000.

 Execute methods of Tesseract:

 `node build/model/tesseract/execute.js`

-### Execute.js
+### execute.js

-It's a method that have the hardcode executions of tesseract and those will consume by a service.
+It's a file that have the hardcode executions of tesseract and those will consume by a service.